Biography Traces Political Mistakes And Personal Scars That Shaped Joe Biden

 "The joke became that Joe Biden was not an authentic person," Osnos says.
 "It took him a while to acknowledge that it was, as he later put it, his own arrogance that cost him that race."

-Within a few months of dropping out of the 1987 primary, Biden nearly died from two brain aneurysms.
+Within a few months of dropping out of the race, Biden nearly died from two brain aneurysms.
 He was rushed to the hospital, where the doctors called in a priest to deliver last rites.
 Biden survived brain surgery but spent months in recovery.

-Thirty-three years later, Osnos sees a candidate who has come to terms with the tragedies and mistakes that have shaped his life.
+More than 30 years later, Osnos sees a candidate who has come to terms with the tragedies and mistakes that have shaped his life.

 "If you talk to the 77-year-old Joe Biden now, he's a man who is at peace," Osnos says.
 "He's at peace from a series of hard-won scars.
 And it's a very different mindset than he had back then."